roolebo/tianocore.github.io/UEFI-Variable-Runtime-Cache.md

   # @Prompt Enable the UEFI variable runtime cache.
   gEfiMdeModulePkgTokenSpaceGuid.PcdEnableVariableRuntimeCache|TRUE|BOOLEAN|0x00010039
 ```
-The default PCD value is TRUE.
-The feature can be disabled by simply setting the PCD value to "FALSE" in a platform
+The default PCD value is TRUE meaning the feature is enabled by default.
+The feature can be disabled by simply setting
-DSC file.
+the PCD value to "FALSE" in a platform DSC file.

 # Problem Statement
 The UEFI Runtime Service GetVariable () is called very often throughout the boot including OS runtime.
 Each Runtime
 Service GetVariable () call triggers an SMI which negatively impacts system performance.

 ## Issues with SMM
-From a system functionality standpoint, SMM is typically undesirable for the following reasons:
+SMM is typically undesirable for at least the following reasons:
 1. Core rendezvous: When the system enters SMM, all CPU activity is blocked at other privilege levels.
 2. Interrupt latency: Real-Time Operating Systems (RTOS) have stringent requirements to service system interrupts
    which is severely impacted by frequent SMIs at OS runtime.

 ## Platforms Have Little Choice
 Today's computer systems must comply with a myriad of industry specifications that often leverage the UEFI variable
 mechanism as defined in the UEFI specification as a form of OS independent non-volatile storage.
-Sometimes other system
+In some cases, system
-software interacts with UEFI variables outside the control of other software impacted.
+software interacts with UEFI variables outside the control of user software impacted.
 The following examples are
 intended to help illustrate this statement.
 1. Firmware interfaces such as UEFI capsule update requires UEFI variables.
 2. Industry specifications define variables such as BootOrder, OsIndications, and UEFI Secure Boot related variables
    such as pk, kek, db, dbx, etc. creating an interface between the platform firmware and operating system.
 3. Operating systems such as Microsoft Windows 10 sometimes issue periodic UEFI variable reads independent of user
    software.
-4. Operating systems such as Microsoft Windows 10 uses UEFI variables to manage checkpoints of disk dumps during bug
+4. Operating systems such as Microsoft Windows 10 use UEFI variables to manage checkpoints of disk dumps during bug
    check scenarios.

 In any case, reducing the overall system impact due to UEFI variables benefits all software on the system.

 ## Sample GetVariable () Impact
 The following data is intended to show why this feature can be useful.
 Assume an RTOS has a maximum latency allowance
 of 10us.
-The following measurements were taken from an Intel Apollo Lake Reference and Validation Platform and show this
+The following measurements were taken from an Intel&reg; Apollo Lake Reference and Validation Platform and show
-threshold is not achievable with any SMM usage.
+this threshold is not achievable with any SMM involvement.

 Observation                                                  | Duration
 -------------------------------------------------------------|------------------